 That made me wonder how on earth the Tesla battery could help prevent blackouts in Melbourne due to regularly breaking down coal fired power plants, when there is no coal fired power plant left in South Australia to break down?

 The solution presented itself when I encountered the second problem for that claim.
 When I was looking for more information on Melbourne, I found that Melbourne is a city in Victoria, not in South Australia!

 Chances are very slim that this battery would help to prevent blackouts in Melbourne, roughly 1,000 km away from the Hornsdale Power Reserve.

-But then, maybe Melbourne has its own “Tesla battery” that help to prevent blackouts caused by those regularly failing coal fired power plants?
+But then, maybe Melbourne has its own “Tesla battery” that helps to prevent blackouts caused by those regularly failing coal fired power plants?
 The Wiki page “List of power stations in Victoria (Australia)” did not state any grid-sized batteries in Victoria, but there was an entry in the EAMO dashboard for battery power (although it had zero output as far as I could go back).

 I then found the article “Victoria to turn to Tesla battery power in time for next summer” in which was stated that a Tesla battery system would be build by the summer of the next year.
 The article is from March 2018, so that would make it operational in the summer of 2019.